+'''

 This demonstrates relating PDB residue numbers with residue indices.

-''' from modeller import
+from modeller import

 log.verbose()

-env = environ()
+env = Environ()

 env.io.atom_files_directory = ['../atom_files']

-mdl = model(env, file='2abx')
+mdl = Model(env, file='2abx')

-print("Mapping from residue indices to PDB residue and chain names:") for r in mdl.residues: print("%6d %3s:%s %s" % (r.index, r.num, r.chain.name, r.pdb_name)) '''
+print("Mapping from residue indices to PDB residue and chain names:")

+for r in mdl.residues:

+print("%6d %3s:%s %s" % (r.index, r.num, r.chain.name, r.pdb_name))

+'''

-6.20.6 Residue.num - PDB-style residue number
+6.20.6 Residue.num - PDB-style residue number plus insertion code

-This is the number of the residue, as used in PDB.
-(Not available for alignment sequences.)
+This is the full number of the residue, as used in PDB, comprising an integer number (positive or negative) and an optional single-character insertion code, generally a letter from A to Z. (Not available for alignment sequences.)

-Note that the PDB residue number is stored as a 5-character string (not an integer).
-Conventionally, the first four characters are a sequence number, and an optional fifth character is the insertion code.
-For example, both '1' and '1A' are valid residue numbers, but a Python integer (without quotes) is not.
-Residue numbers longer than 5 characters will be truncated on assignment.
+This is a string property (not an integer).
+Thus, both '1' and '1A' are valid residue numbers, but a Python integer (without quotes) is not.